carpentries-lab/metagenomics-workshop/setup.md

 {: .solution}

 > ## macOS
 > -  The default shell in some versions of macOS is Bash, and Bash is available in all versions, so no need to install anything.
-You access Bash from the Terminal (found in /Applications/Utilities).
+You access Bash from the Terminal Application (found in /Applications/Utilities).
+See how to open the terminal in the [video tutorial](https://www.youtube.com/watch?v=FuNsWg_VzeQ).
 You may want to keep Terminal in your dock for this workshop.
 {: .solution}

 > ## Linux